arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 05.02.16
+Sylvia Plath sounds like an 80 year old english lady.
+It's a bit scary.
+Most dreams happen in REM sleep.
+Ice cream places in Pasadena close at 10pm.

 ### 05.01.16
 Anne Sexton was a confessional poet, a bit like Sylvia Plath both as a person (perhaps a generalization, but note that they bonded over their shared